wmelchor/Mario-Bros-in-Unity/README.md

 as the original, flagpole animation is incomplete, bricks do not break as big Mario, enemies are not defeated by jumping and hitting the brick block that they are on, the star animation is not the same, nothing pauses when Mario gets a power up, and there is no UI yet.
-But these fixes are coming as I am still working on this!